woodnsec/IoT-Forensics/milestone-3.md

 * https://iot-inspector.princeton.edu/

  #### Hands on research with Ubertooth
- We set up an [Ubertooth One](https://github.com/greatscottgadgets/ubertooth/wiki/Ubertooth-One) environment using a Ubuntu VM designed for Bluetooth sniffing, an obsolete, available Android phone, and IoT devices.
+ We set up an [Ubertooth One](https://github.com/greatscottgadgets/ubertooth/wiki/Ubertooth-One) environment using an Ubuntu VM designed for Bluetooth sniffing, an obsolete, available Android phone, and IoT devices.
 The IoT devices used were a Garmin HR+ and Metawear CPRO.
 (The Android phone available was mostly arbitrary, since we were just interested in capturing the Bluetooth packets to analyze.)

  Within the tmp/ folder we created a folder named "Capture/" to hold Packet Capture (PCAP) files generated to later open and analyze in Wireshark.
 To do this, the following command was used in the terminal while in the tmp/ folder: "sudo ubertooth-btle -f -c ./Capture/[device].pcap".
 The "-f" flag is used to follow connections, and "-c" is used to tell the command where to save the file with what name.